-Secondary outcomes
+Secondary outcomes • Any adverse events (during or within six months after cessation of intervention).
+We define an adverse event as any untoward medical occurrence not necessarily having a causal relationship with the intervention but resulting in a dose reduction or discontinuation of intervention (any time after commencement of intervention) (ICH-GCP 1997).
+However, we will use the definition used by the study authors for adverse events. - o Proportion of people with one or more adverse events. - Number of any adverse events per participant. - Time to liver transplantation (maximal follow-up).

-- Any adverse events (during or within six months after cessation of intervention): we will define an adverse event as any untoward medical occurrence not necessarily having a causal relationship with the intervention but resulting in a dose reduction or discontinuation of intervention (any time after commencement of intervention) (ICH-GCP 1997).
-However, we will use the definition used by study authors for adverse events and assess the impact of different definitions in subgroup analysis. - o Proportion of people with one or more adverse events. - Number of any adverse events per participant. - Time-to-liver transplantation (maximal follow-up). - Time-to-variceal rebleeding (however defined by authors at maximal follow-up). - Symptomatic variceal bleeding (e.g. shortness of breath, shock). - o Any variceal bleeding. - Time-to-other features of decompensation (maximal follow-up).
+• Time to recovery from hepatorenal syndrome (maximal follow-up). • Symptomatic recovery.